A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Spinors in an abstract notation

 \subsection{Basic properties of two-component spinors}

-Two-component Weyl spinors span a two-dimensional complex linear space, which we denote by $\WW$.
-Usually, a two-component spinor is represented by its components, say, $\kappa^A$ with an index $A=0,1$.
-But, in the study of quantum theories, it is sometimes more convenient to write two-component spinors in Dirac's abstract notation, which we briefly present below (see Ref.\cite{pra16-commu} for more detailed discussions).
+In the spinor theory, there are two smallest nontrivial representation spaces of the $SL(2,C)$ group, which are spanned by two types of two-component Weyl spinors, respectively, with the relationship of complex conjugation.
+In this section, we give a brief discussion for Weyl spinors written in the ket-bra notation. \footnote{See Ref.\cite{pra16-commu} for more detailed discussions, except the last paragraph.}

-Let us consider in the space $\WW$ a basis denoted by $|S_{A}\ra $ with $A=0,1$.
-A generic spinor in this space is expanded as
+We use $\WW$ to denote one of the two spaces mentioned above.
+In terms of components, a Weyl spinor in $\WW$ is written as, say, $\kappa_A$ with an index $A=0,1$. \footnote{In this paper, the letter $A$ is used as a label in two different situations with different meanings: (i) as a label for Weyl spinors, where it takes two values of $A=0,1$, and (ii) as a label standing for photon.
+The difference between the two situations is quite clear and, usually, there is no risk of causing any confusion. } In the abstract notation, a basis in the space $\WW$ is written as $|S^{A}\ra $ and the above spinor is written as $|\kappa\ra$, with the expansion

-One may introduce a space that is dual to $\WW$, composed of bras with a basis written as $\la S_A|$.
-In order to construct a product, which is a scalar under transformations of the SL(2,C) group, the bra dual to the ket $|\kappa\ra$ should be written as
+with a summation over $A$ implied. \footnote{In Ref.\cite{pra16-commu}, Eq.(\ref{|kappa>}) is written as $|\kappa\ra = \kappa^A|S_{A}\ra$, which is equal to $-\kappa_A|S^{A}\ra$.
+An disadvantage of this definition is that it makes, e.g., the rhs of each of the two equalities in Eq.(\ref{kappa-A}) get an additional minus sign. } One may introduce a space that is dual to $\WW$, composed of bras with a basis written as $\la S^A|$.
+In order to construct a product that is a scalar under $SL(2,C)$ transformations, the bra dual to the ket $|\kappa\ra$ should be written as

-which has the same components as $|\kappa\ra$ in Eq.(\ref{|kappa>}), but not their complex conjugates \cite{pra16-commu}.
-(See Appendix \ref{sect-SL2C-transf} for a brief discussion of basic properties of the SL(2,C) group.)
+which has the same components as $|\kappa\ra$ in Eq.(\ref{|kappa>}), but not their complex conjugates.
+(See Appendix \ref{sect-SL2C-transf} for basic properties of $SL(2,C)$ transformations, particularly Eq.(\ref{wwXK=XK}).)